The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

 Constructing a body-fitted mesh is time-consuming in cases where computational domains have irregular geometries.
 This can be avoided by using an efficient cut-cell mesh that extracts the computational domain from a Cartesian background mesh.
 This approach has become increasingly popular over the past decades, most recently for hyperbolic partial differential equations (PDEs).
 When employing discontinuous Galerkin (DG) methods in space, a cut-cell mesh poses several challenges: besides the arbitrarily shaped cells, the use of explicit solvers for time integration results in a CFL condition that requires a very small time step, which affects both stability and the correct domain of dependence.

 In recent years, initial progress has been made in the field of hyperbolic cut-cell DG methods.
 In \cite{Sticko2019,Guerkan2020,Fu2021}, an adaptation of the ghost penalty method for hyperbolic problems was examined, originating from elliptic cut-cell techniques.
 Another approach is the state redistribution method \cite{Giuliani2021,TAYLOR2025}, which was originally developed for finite volume schemes and has recently been extended to DG methods \cite{BERGER2021}.
 In this work, we analyze the domain-of-dependence (DoD) stabilization introduced in \cite{engwer2020stabilized}.
 The core idea of DoD is to add penalty terms into the semidiscretization that redistribute fluxes, adjusting the mass distribution within and between cells while restoring the domain of dependence for the downwind cell.
-Promising results have been observed for nonlinear hyperbolic equations in one spatial dimension \cite{may2022dod} and for linear systems in two dimensions \cite{birke2023dod,birke2024error}.
+Promising results have been observed for nonlinear hyperbolic equations in one spatial dimension \cite{may2022dod} and for linear systems in two dimensions \cite{birke2023dod,birke2025error}.
 Specifically, it has been shown in \cite{birke2023dod, streitbuerger2022} that the semidiscretization of DoD is stable for linear systems, and according to \cite{may2022dod}, its first-order case produces a monotone scheme.
+A list of all proven DoD properties up to this point is given in Table~\ref{table:dod_porperties}.
 Similar findings have been achieved for the state redistribution method \cite{TAYLOR2025,Berger2024}.

 The novelty of this paper is, that we extend the semidiscrete stability analysis of the DoD method to a fully discrete setting.
 Specifically, we use an explicit Runge-Kutta method and examine whether the resulting fully discrete scheme is stable, meaning whether the numerical solution satisfies $\|u^{n+1}\| \le \|u^n\|$, $n \ge 0$ under a CFL-like time step restriction that is independent of the arbitrarily small cut cells.